The lowdown (in their own words...)

 If the firm were a fictional character it would be...

-Royds Withy King’s principal offices are in Bath, Swindon, Oxford and the firm also has an office in London.
+Royds Withy King has offices in Bath, Swindon, Oxford and London.
 Founded in Bath in 1873, the firm has grown significantly both organically and via strategic merger in recent years and now employs 63 partners and over 470 staff.
-Royds Withy King is known for handling high-value commercial, private client and insurance (private client and personal injury) work.
+Royds Withy King is known for handling high-value commercial, private client and insurance work.

-Agriculture and estates; Banking litigation: investment and retail; Clinical negligence: claimant; Commercial litigation; Commercial property; Construction; Contentious trusts and probate; Corporate and commercial; Court of protection; Employment; Family; Intellectual property; IT and telecoms; Media and entertainment; Personal injury: claimant; Personal tax, trusts and probate; Property litigation.
+Agriculture and estates; Banking litigation: investment and retail; Clinical negligence: claimant; Commercial litigation; Commercial property; Construction; Contentious trusts and probate; Corporate and commercial; Employment; Family; Health; Intellectual property; IT and telecoms; Media and entertainment; Personal injury: claimant; Personal tax, trusts and probate; Property litigation; Sport

 A day in the life of...